typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 ### Defining breaking changes

 When making a change to the types of the public interface, it is subject to the same constraints as runtime code: *breaking the published types entails a breaking change.* Not all changes to published types are *breaking*, however: some changes will continue to allow user code to continue working without any issue.
-Thus, a *breaking* change to types is a change where previously-allowed code will stop type-checking.
+However, it is impossible to define the difference between breaking and non-breaking changes purely in the abstract.

+Instead, we must define exactly what changes are “backwards-compatible” and which are “breaking,” and we must further define what constitutes a legitimate “bug fix” for type definitions designed to represent runtime behavior.

+We propose the following specific definitions of breaking, non-breaking, and bug-fix changes for types in the Ember community.
+Because types are designed to represent runtime behavior, we assume throughout that these changes *do* in fact correctly represent changes to runtime behavior, and that changes which *incorrectly* represent runtime behavior are *bugs*.

 #### Breaking changes to type definitions